-Upon completion of PTK generation, the shared secret, DHss, shall be irretrievably deleted.
+Irretrievably delete the shared secret, DHss, upon completion of PTK generation.(#1483)

 The authentication originator and the authentication responder then continue the operation as defined in 12.14.5 (Encryption of the Frame Body Field of the (Re)Association Request/Response Frame) with the following additional rules:

-Authentication responder shall verify that the RSNE in the (Re)Association Request frame is the same as the RSNE included in the first authentication frame.
-Authentication responder shall also verify that the RSNXE (if present) in the (Re)Association Request is the same as the RSNXE included in the first authentication frame.
+Authentication responder shall verify that the RSNE in the (Re)Association Request frame is identical to(#1143) the RSNE included in the first Authentication(#1485) frame.
+Authentication responder shall also verify that the RSNXE (#1153)in the (Re)Association Request is identical to(#1143) the RSNXE included in the first Authentication(#1485) frame.
 If the validation fails, the authentication responder shall reject the association.

-Authentication originator shall verify that the RSNE in the (Re)Association Response frame is the same as the RSNE included in the second authentication frame.
+Authentication originator shall verify that the RSNE in the (Re)Association Response frame is the same as the RSNE included in the second Authentication(#1485) frame.
 If the validation fails, the authentication originator shall disassociate.